aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

-Gets or sets a value determining the way [CustomDocumentPropertyCollection](../../com.aspose.cells/customdocumentpropertycollection) are exported to PDF file.
+a value determining the way [CustomDocumentPropertyCollection](../../com.aspose.cells/customdocumentpropertycollection) are exported to PDF file.
 Default value is None.

 **Returns:**
 int